sungwoo106/curato/README.md

 # Curato: Edge AI Itinerary Planner

-Curato is a real-time itinerary planning app designed to generate **personalized, unique day plans** based on real-world constraints like location, time, companion, and budget — all running entirely on-device using quantized LLMs on Snapdragon® X Elite.
+Curato delivers a real-time itinerary planning solution that generates **personalized, unique day plans** based on real-world constraints including location, time, companion, and budget — all operating entirely on-device using quantized LLMs on Snapdragon® X Elite.

-Curato automates the **tedious decision-making process**, intelligently selecting the best route and venues with emotional context — and delivering it all as a narrative-style plan that feels human.
+Curato streamlines the **decision-making process**, intelligently selecting optimal routes and venues with emotional context — and delivering comprehensive narrative-style plans that feel human.

 > **All AI inference is performed locally**, without offloading any computation to the cloud.
 This ensures **data privacy**, **ultra-low latency**, and true spontaneity — even in low-connectivity environments.

-Built with a single, highly optimized quantized LLM, Curato **splits complex tasks into specialized workflows** to balance efficiency and quality.
-It uses **dynamic prompt generation** based on real-time user inputs and **locally caches location data** to minimize unnecessary network calls.
+Built with a single, highly optimized quantized LLM, Curato **executes complex tasks through specialized workflows** to balance efficiency and quality.
+It employs **dynamic prompt generation** based on real-time user inputs and **locally caches location data** to minimize unnecessary network calls.

-Each prompt is dynamically crafted based on user preferences like location, time, and companion, enabling the LLM to respond with high contextual accuracy and deliver a uniquely tailored plan with every generation.
+Each prompt is dynamically crafted based on user preferences including location, time, and companion, enabling the LLM to respond with high contextual accuracy and deliver uniquely tailored plans with every generation.

 ---

-## Edge AI Architecture
+## Edge AI Architecture & Performance

-Curato uses a **revolutionary single-model architecture** designed specifically for real-time, on-device itinerary generation:
+Curato employs a **revolutionary single-model architecture** designed specifically for real-time, on-device itinerary generation using the **Snapdragon X Elite's NPU** via **Qualcomm's Genie SDK**.

-### **Model Architecture Strategy**
+### **Core Architecture**
-- **Qwen2.5‑7B‑Instruct** (quantized):
-  A versatile, high-performance model that handles both place selection and narrative generation through specialized task splitting, offering superior performance and consistency compared to multi-model approaches.
+- **Qwen2.5‑7B‑Instruct** (quantized): Single model handling both place selection and narrative generation through specialized task splitting

-### **Efficient Task Processing**
-- **Dual-Workflow Design**: Single model processes two distinct tasks sequentially for optimal efficiency
-- **Task 1 - Place Selection**: Intelligent filtering and selection of 4-5 optimal locations from 20 candidates
+- **Dual-Workflow Design**: Sequential processing of place selection (4-5 optimal locations from 20 candidates) and narrative generation (emotionally engaging daily stories)
-- **Task 2 - Narrative Generation**: Creation of emotionally engaging, context-aware daily stories
 - **Unified Context**: Shared understanding across both tasks ensures consistency and coherence

-### **Advanced Infrastructure Components**
+### **Infrastructure & Optimizations**
-- **Smart Caching System**: Intelligent TTL-based caching with automatic cleanup and size management
+- **Smart Caching**: TTL-based caching with automatic cleanup and size management
-- **Rate Limiting**: Sophisticated API rate limiting to respect external service constraints
+- **Rate Limiting**: Sophisticated API rate limiting with automatic fallbacks
-- **Place Management**: Intelligent place type selection based on companion type and user preferences
+- **Place Management**: Intelligent selection based on companion type, budget, and time constraints
-- **Dynamic Prompting**: Context-aware prompt generation that adapts to user inputs in real-time
+- **Dynamic Prompting**: Context-aware prompt generation adapting to real-time user inputs

-All processing is executed entirely on-device using **Qualcomm's Genie SDK**, running on the **Snapdragon X Elite's NPU** for ultra-low-latency and energy-efficient inference.

-### **Performance Optimizations**
-- **Batch Processing**: Efficient collection of 10-15 places per category for maximum variety
-- **Smart Filtering**: Intelligent reduction to 20 candidates ensuring diverse place types
-- **Context-Aware Selection**: AI-powered selection considering companion type, budget, and time constraints
-- **Local Data Caching**: Minimized network usage with intelligent cache invalidation
+- **Local Processing**: All AI inference executed on-device for privacy and performance

 ---

 ## Privacy & Trust

-Planning a day with AI may not involve government IDs or credit cards — but it still requires deeply personal context:
+While Curato does not process government IDs, credit cards, or health records, privacy remains a core concern due to the nature of the data it handles.
+Planning an itinerary with Curato involves sharing deeply personal context, such as:
 - Real-time location and movement patterns
 - Companion or relationship dynamics (e.g., "I'm with my girlfriend")
 - Budget constraints and spending preferences
 - Time availability and scheduling patterns
 - Emotional state and social context preferences

-Even though this isn't traditionally classified as "sensitive data," it reveals:
+Although this information is not traditionally classified as "sensitive," it can reveal:
-- **Intent and habits** that could be used for targeted advertising
+- **Intent and habits** that could be leveraged for targeted advertising
-- **Emotional state** and relationship dynamics
+- **Behavioral profiles** based on your routines and preferences
-- **Social context** and lifestyle patterns
+- **Social and emotional context** that could be inferred for profiling or social analysis
-- **Financial behavior** and spending habits

-Most AI services send this data to the cloud for processing.
-**Curato doesn't.** All reasoning and generation happens entirely on-device.

-This enables:
+In most cloud-based AI services, this data is transmitted to external servers for processing, where it could be aggregated and analyzed for advertising, profiling, or social inferencing purposes.

+Curato takes a fundamentally different approach: all reasoning and generation are performed entirely on-device.
+This ensures that your personal context never leaves your device, providing:
-- **True privacy** for spontaneous decisions, without outside exposure
+- **True privacy** for your spontaneous decisions and daily routines
 - **Offline functionality** in low-connectivity environments
-- **Higher trust**, especially in emotionally sensitive or socially private situations
+- **Higher trust** in emotionally sensitive or private situations
-- **Data sovereignty** - your personal context never leaves your device
+- **Data sovereignty** — your information remains under your control at all times

+By keeping all processing local, Curato protects not just your official data, but also the personal context that defines your experiences.

 ---

 ## Why Edge AI?

 Curato is specifically architected for on-device execution to meet the demands of real-time, privacy-sensitive, and network-independent itinerary planning.
-Rather than relying on external cloud infrastructure, all AI reasoning—including location selection, context-aware ordering, and narrative generation—is performed locally using a single, optimized quantized language model.
+Rather than relying on external cloud infrastructure, all AI reasoning, including location selection, context-aware ordering, and narrative generation, is executed locally using a single, optimized quantized language model.

 ### **Technical Advantages**
 - **Ultra-low latency**: Inference executed directly on device, enabling immediate response to user input